DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSortable/3 Methods/update().md

 Updates **Sortable**'s dimensions.
 Call this method after items are added or their dimensions are changed during dragging.

 ---
-Depending on the framework, use this method in different places:
+Depending on the framework, call this method as follows:

 * **jQuery** - immediately after a markup update;